mengdilin/Cjango-Unchained/README.md

 ## Features

 ### Asyncronous request handling

+Cjango adopts the asyncronous socket request handling.
+It is able to establish multiple socket connections simultaneously without blocking.
+The maximum number of concurrent connections it can handle depends on system specification.

 <!-- Cjango handles client requests asyncronously by `select` system calls.
 Compared to Django, Our benchmark shows 3-5x performance benefits on basic http request handling.
 Cjango has comparably fast performance with famous C++ web framework projects such as [Crow](https://github.com/ipkn/crow) or [Silicon](https://github.com/matt-42/silicon). -->